 To perform an Analysis-by-Parts using a bill of goods approach, you will want to know Direct Labor Income and the budget details.
 Many times, you may be given the budget by the client that outlines their total spending along different businesses or products.
 This information can be directly translated into Events in IMPLAN.

 In the bill of goods approach, the researcher is presented with a budget.
 This will either contain a list of companies from which the institution or industry purchases things (industries) or a list of the items that it purchases (commodities).
-The researcher will need to first determine if they will be modeling Commodities or Industries.
+The researcher will need to first determine if they will be analyzing Commodity Output or Industry Output or some combination of these Event Types.

-Enter each line of spending as either a Commodity Output Event or an Industry Output Event.
-There will be many different Event lines in the model.
+Enter each line of spending as either a Commodity Output Event or an Industry Output Event (use the questionnaire and chart in the linked article to for guidance).
+There will be many different Event lines in the analysis.

 For example, let’s say a small dog treat bakery is opening up in North Carolina.
 We know what items they will purchase (commodities) to operate their store.